Auron Therapeutics

 TRexBio is a biotechnology company that leverages cutting-edge computational biology tools, a focus on human tissue, and expertise in immunobiology to develop therapeutics for cancer and inflammatory diseases.
 Its 'deep biology' discovery engine maps human tissue Treg behavior to disease processes, identifying and characterizing novel targets for therapeutic intervention.
 The platform supports the development of a portfolio of therapies that modulate the immune system to restore tissue immune homeostasis.

 Noetik is an AI-native biotechnology company focused on the discovery and development of cancer immunotherapies.
 Utilizing advanced machine learning techniques, Noetik's platform identifies new therapeutic targets and designs innovative treatments.
-By leveraging self-supervised learning and integrating human multimodal data, the company aims to enhance the effectiveness and personalization of cancer therapies, thereby improving patient outcomes in oncology.
+By harnessing self-supervised learning and integrating diverse human multimodal data, the company aims to enhance the precision and effectiveness of immunotherapies.
+This approach enables the development of more personalized cancer treatments, contributing to the advancement of targeted therapies in oncology.

 Delphia Therapeutics